Regularity in time along the coarse scale flow for the incompressible Euler equations

-The regularity statements in Theorems \ref{thm:timeRegBounds} and \ref{thm:energyReg} as well as Lemma \ref{lem:coarseScaleMatDv} are motivated by the properties demonstrated for the weak solutions to Euler constructed in \cite{deLSzeHoldCts}, \cite{isett} and \cite{deLSzeBuck} as well as a conjecture studied in \cite{isett}.
-These papers make progress towards Onsager's conjecture by exhibiting various, different constructions of H\"{o}lder continuous, periodic Euler flows which fail to conserve energy, although the exponent $1/3$ remains out of reach.
+One motivation for the regularity statements in Theorems \ref{thm:timeRegBounds} and \ref{thm:energyReg} as well as Lemma \ref{lem:coarseScaleMatDv} comes from the properties demonstrated for the weak solutions to Euler constructed in \cite{deLSzeHoldCts}, \cite{isett} and \cite{deLSzeBuck} as well as a conjecture studied in \cite{isett}.
+These papers make progress towards Onsager's conjecture by exhibiting various, different constructions of H\"{o}lder continuous, periodic Euler flows that fail to conserve energy.
 These solutions are shown to have many of the properties stated in Theorems \ref{thm:timeRegBounds} and \ref{thm:energyReg}; however, these properties are all proven using the explicit form of the building blocks of the constructions (see in particular Remark 1.2 of \cite{deLSzeHoldCts} regarding the improved regularity in space for the pressure).
 Theorems \ref{thm:timeRegBounds}-\ref{thm:matDvPCts} and inequality \ref{bd:matDvOfLpPiece} show that despite allowing for a great amount of flexibility, the Euler equations impose nontrivial constraints (beyond simply the conservation of momentum) even on low regularity solutions.
-In particular, these bounds impose constraints on what kind of scheme one can use to attack Onsager's conjecture, as they demonstrate that an improvement in spatial regularity of solutions must be accompanied by improvements in the regularity in time within the construction (see Section \ref{sec:conclusion} for further discussion).
-On the other hand, the above results are still consistent with the conjectural ``ideal case scenario'' studied in \cite{isett}, which would imply Onsager's conjecture if the convex integration scheme for Euler could be sufficiently improved.
+In particular, these bounds impose constraints on what kind of scheme one can use to attack Onsager's conjecture, as they demonstrate that an improvement in spatial regularity of solutions must be accompanied by improvements in the regularity in time along the coarse scale flow within the construction.
+Such constraints remain relevant for the pursuit of still open variants of Onsager's conjecture such as the two dimensional case and Onsager's conjecture for Euler flows exhibiting local dissipation of energy.